-The Morris Theater, originally called the Palace Theatre until the late 1950s, was built in 1922 as part of the Orpheum Theatre chain.
+The Morris Performing Arts Center, originally called the Palace Theatre until the late 1950s, was built in 1922 as part of the Orpheum Theatre chain.
 The theater cost $1 million to build and was constructed on a $100,000 piece of property.
-It was the most modern theater in the country at that time.
+It was the most modern theater in the country.

-In the early days, it served as a vaudeville house and vaudeville shows ran continuously with a new act every ten minutes.
-Patrons could get admission for only 22 cents and enjoyed new acts as they made their way on and off the stage.
+In the early days, it served as a vaudeville house and shows ran continuously with a new act every ten minutes.
+Patrons could get admission for only 22 cents!
 Broadway troupes traveling from New York to Chicago would often stop in South Bend and perform on the Palace Theatre stage.
 The Palace also presented serial photo plays (silent films), which were the soap operas of their day.
-The audience kept coming back because they didn’t want to miss an important plot twist!

-The theater has seen its good and bad days.
-Through the 1920s, 30s and 40s, the theater hosted a plethora of famous artists and acts like: Ziegfield Follies ft.
-Fanny Brice, George Burns and Gracie Allen, Amos and Andy, Houdini, Betty Davis, Bing Crosby, Debbie Reynolds, Imogene Coco, The Gene Autry Show, Elvis Presley and even Frank Sinatra.
-Crowds would attend in staggering numbers.
+Through the 1920s – 1940s, the theater hosted famous artists and acts like: Ziegfield Follies ft.
+Fanny Brice, George Burns and Gracie Allen, Houdini, Betty Davis, Bing Crosby, Debbie Reynolds, Elvis Presley and Frank Sinatra.

-The ‘60s, ‘70s, ‘80s, and ‘90s brought the Morris Civic top-rated acts like: Louis Armstrong, Betty Grable in “Hello Dolly,” Marvin Gaye, Hank Williams, Stevie Wonder, Jerry Lee Lewis, REO Speedwagon, The Eagles, Bachman Turner Overdrive, ZZ Top, Aerosmith, Loretta Lynn, Fleetwood Mac, Foghat, Ted Nugent, Judas Priest, Freddie Fender, B.B.
-King, Eddie Money, George Thorogood, Hootie and the Blowfish and many more!
+The 1960s – 1990s brought the Morris top-rated acts: Louis Armstrong, Marvin Gaye, Hank Williams, Stevie Wonder, Jerry Lee Lewis, REO Speedwagon, The Eagles, ZZ Top, Aerosmith, Loretta Lynn, Fleetwood Mac, Ted Nugent, Judas Priest, B.B.
+King, Eddie Money, Hootie and the Blowfish and many more.

-A listed landmark on the National Register of Historic Places and South Bend, the Morris is consistently listed among the Top 100 Theaters Worldwide by Pollstar Magazine.
-The Morris has also received the national 2015 Outstanding Historic Theatre Award by the League of Historic American Theatres (LHAT) for demonstrated excellence in community impact, quality of programs and services, and quality of physical restoration.
+A listed landmark on the National Register of Historic Places, the MPAC is listed among the Top 100 Theaters Worldwide by Pollstar Magazine.
+The MPAC has also received the national 2015 Outstanding Historic Theatre Award by the League of Historic American Theatres (LHAT) for demonstrated excellence in community impact, quality of programs and services, and quality of physical restoration.